4th Annual Bread Loaf Environmental Writers' Conference

-Bread Loaf Orion will feature seven workshops with ten participants in each group.
-Faculty will include acclaimed nature and environmental writers Rick Bass, Craig Childs, Alison Hawthorne Deming, Ross Gay, Pam Houston, Scott Russell Sanders, Ginger Strand, and Luis Alberto Urrea.
+Bread Loaf Orion will feature eight workshops with ten participants in each group.
+Faculty will include acclaimed nature and environmental writers Belle Boggs, Jane Brox, David James Duncan, Rubén Martínez, Robert Michael Pyle, Scott Russell Sanders, Maurice Manning, and Aimee Nezhukumatathil.
 In addition to their literary accomplishments, each faculty member has been specifically chosen for their skill at guiding developing writers.
 Click here to see the facutly and guests for 2016.

 The Bread Loaf Writers’ Conference is the oldest writers' conference in America.
 Since 1926 it has convened in mid-August at the Bread Loaf campus of Middlebury College.
 Envisioned by Robert Frost, the Conference has featured eminent writers such as Willa Cather, Toni Morrison, Wallace Stegner, Eudora Welty, John Irving, Natasha Trethewey, Terry Tempest Williams, Barry Lopez, Julia Alvarez, William Kittredge, Scott Russell Sanders, and Luis Alberto Urrea.
 The Bread Loaf Writers’ Conference has a long legacy of commitment to the environment, dating back to early naturalist Joseph Battell who created the original Bread Loaf site as a mountain retreat in 1866.